TAxelAnderson/TAxelAnderson/README.md

 ## Hi there! 👋

 Welcome to my GitHub profile!
-I'm Tyler Anderson — a passionate Web & iOS Developer who enjoys learning new skills and building cool things. 🚀
+I'm Tyler Anderson — a passionate developer who enjoys learning new skills and building cool things. 🚀

 ---